conan-io/conan-io.github.io/_posts/2025-05-12-GameDev-Raylib-CLion.markdown

   "flaps".
-* **Add Depth**: Introduce power-ups (like invincibility or higher jumps), diverse obstacle types (circles, polygons, sprites with varied behaviors), or even a simple scoring system based on time or obstacles passed.
+* **Add Depth**: Introduce power-ups (like invincibility or higher jumps), diverse obstacle types (circles, polygons, sprites with varied behaviors), or better scoring system.
-* **Polish**: Enhance the game with improved visuals like textures, scrolling backgrounds, particle effects, and immerse the player with sound effects for jumps, scoring, and game over events.
+* **Polish**: Enhance the game with improved visuals like textures, scrolling backgrounds, particle effects, and sound effects.

 ### Conclusion